ToshiWasabi/Toshi/_posts/2020-04-23-cheap-ways-to-plant-herbs.md

 **Goal.** Determine your objectives for your herb garden.
 What do you need it for?
 Is it for aesthetic?
 Food?
 Or just a hobby?
 By knowing your goals, it would be easier for you to choose what herbs to plant.

 **Direct Sunlight.** Choose a spot in your home that welcomes a fair amount of sunlight for your herbs.
-Search for the preferred temperature of your chosen herbs.
+Search for the preferred temperature of your chosen herbs, online.

 **Space.** Make sure that your selected area for herb garden is enough to accommodate the herbs you’re planning to plant.